outofmbufs/tokenizer/README.md

     def matched(self, minfo, /):
         ...

-The `matched` method is called when the framework has a regexp match, and is passed in the argument `minfo` which is a `_MatchedInfo` named tuple.
+The `matched` method is called when the framework has a regexp match, and is passed in the argument `minfo` which is a `_MatchedInfo` namedtuple.
 The `matched` method is expected to return this `_MatchedInfo`, possibly with modifications.

-The `matched` subclass can change either or both of these `minfo` fields:
+A `matched` method in a subclass can change either or both of these `minfo` fields:

  - tokname
  - value